The Only Violet Stone

 Taylor burst through the door and into the September night, running from the four-story house to her car.
 The mustard haze from downtown lit up a grey shelf cloud, as it moved ominously over the inner suburbs of Cincinnati.

 “Forget her,” Taylor said.
-She slammed the car door shut and winced as she heard the heavy metal crack in her eardrums.
-A 1968 Rambler painted olive green with a white hardtop, the old car was a borrowed piece of the life she’d tried to leave behind.
+She slammed the car door shut and winced as she heard the heavy metal crack against her eardrums.
+A 1968 Rambler painted olive green with a white hardtop, the car was a borrowed piece of the life she’d tried to leave behind.

 As she put the Rambler into gear, she felt the shift of the vehicle against her lower back.
 The transmission had a tendency to stick, but at least it was an automatic.